dkwapisz/Hypercomplex-NN/phase_plans_and_conclusions/phase8_plan.md

 ## Phase 8

-This phase used one model from each type of algebra that performed best in the previous phase.
+This phase used one model from each type of algebra that performed best (in case of accuracy) in the previous phase.
 The CNN-RGB model was left as a reference for the most classical approach.

 ### Phase parameters